rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Generate AdHoc SQL Report

-Create, generate, download, and cleanup a SQL report based on the provided query
+This action is used to create, generate, download, and cleanup a SQL report based on the provided query

 ##### Input